-FRESH: Though a new concept, what do you think the future has in store for GPS based gaming?
+FRESH: Though a new concept, what do you think the future has in store for GPS-based gaming?

 FRESH: What can we expect to see from World Blender in 2011

-MIKE: We have new releases of gpsAssassin planned, and we’re also working on new missile-combat with a lot of great new surprises.
+MIKE: We have new releases of gpsAssassin planned, and we’re also working on new missile combat with a lot of great new surprises.
 But when it comes to innovation in this space, we don’t want to do it alone.
-We’ve just put up a blog and forums focused on real-world games, and our goal is to build a thriving community of game players who love both the play experience and future promise of real-world games and want to be part of the conversation.
+We’ve just put up a blog and forums focused on real-world games, and our goal is to build a thriving community of game players who love both the play experience and the future promise of real-world games and want to be part of the conversation.

 A compelling new concept, it is likely that “real world gaming” will become a big part of our real lives.
 Not just because the locations are real, but because the interactions and experiences are.
-When you play a “real world game” you walk away with a shared memorable story.
+When you play a “real-world game” you walk away with a shared memorable story.
 Pulling college students off their computers to participate with their local community is the real innovation.
 World Blender just may be the cure to today’s epidemic of physical isolation and why we recognize Mike and his fellow co-workers as true Fresh Innovators.

 We are in awe at the incredible innovators that surround us so we decided to highlight those hard-working brilliant minds in a blog post series called “Fresh Innovators.”
 By doing so we hope to not only showcase people who are doing great things but inspires others to do the same.